 On the other hand, a truck for rent is a ready unit which you will be able to use immediately, as of this very moment.
 But if you’re wondering how much does it cost to lease a semi-truck, it’s usually between $1,000 and $2,500 a month, depending on the type and age of the truck.

 Whenever you rent a semi-truck, you can expect full access to a truck’s features.
-This includes air-ride suspension, air conditioning, AM and FM radio, sliding fifth wheel, etc. These are well-maintained and clean trucks which are not only convenient to use but are also a joy to drive.
+This includes air-ride suspension, air conditioning, AM and FM radio, sliding fifth wheel, etc. These are well-maintained and clean trucks that are not only convenient to use but are also a joy to drive.

 And in cases when an emergency arises or you have issues with your rented unit, most companies provide roadside assistance.
 If you need help, you simply have to make a phone call and they will solve the problem.